-Time of year to survey: Early May to mid-to-late June, depending on latitude and warmth of spring (modified Growing Degree Days or mGDD); peak flight 900-1,200 mGDD.
+Time of year to survey: Early May to mid-tolate June, depending on latitude and warmth of spring.

 Time of day/night to survey: 35-45 minutes after sunset, peaking 65-155 minutes after sunset).
 Flashing when temperatures are between the low 60s and high-80s Fahrenheit.